-Select SMS service centre (e.g., Service Centr.
-1) and press OK.
+- → Service Centres - Select SMS service centre (e.g., Service Centr.
+1) and press OK. - > You can enter data in the following fields:

 Active Send:

 Select Yes if SMS should be sent via the SMS service centre.
 For the SMS centres 2 to 4, the setting only applies to the next SMS.